-If you, the JPMorgan Chase employee, enroll in the Plan, the Plan automatically covers you, your spouse/domestic partner, and all eligible children that are eligible and qualify for coverage under the Medical Plan.
-For details about your eligible dependents, please see "Your Eligible Dependents" in the Health Care Participation section.
+If you, the JPMorgan Chase employee, enroll in the Plan, the Plan automatically covers you, your spouse or domestic partner, and additional residents of your household.

 Please Note: Even if underlying personal liability (homeowners) and automobile personal liability coverage is not in the employee's name, group personal excess coverage will be extended to a spouse or a domestic partner since he or she is considered a family member.